malina-dva/Estimation-of-relative-abundance-of-species-in-metagenome-data/README.md

 !Attention!
 Takes a while to run...
 ```
 ## 3. Run kraken for sample1
 Only run it if you have the computational resources!
-Even if you do, loeading the database may take up to 30 min ... so be patient
+Even if you do, loeading the database may take up to 30 min ... so be patient..
 ```{bash, eval=FALSE}
 kraken2 --use-names --threads 4 --db /home/malina/krakenDB/  --report sample1.report --paired tara_reads_R1.5000.fastq tara_reads_R2.5000.fastq > sample1.kraken
 ```